CtrlK

 Trigger Term Quality

-Includes multiple natural trigger phrases users would actually say: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices'.
-These cover a good range of natural user language.
+Includes strong natural trigger terms that users would actually say: 'review my UI', 'check accessibility', 'audit design', 'review UX', 'check my site against best practices'.
+These cover multiple natural phrasings a user might employ.

 3 / 3